 Nonetheless, experts continue to offer recommendations that persons with PD dementia can use to manage the illness mainly aiming at relieving symptoms like:

 Use of medication

 If you have the illness, you should never take any drug without consulting your doctor to be on the safe side.
-You should also be careful to avoid taking medicine that can escalate cognitive impairment.
-Diseases like diabetes, high blood pressure, and high cholesterol should also be treated quickly as these are known to affect the brain.
+You should also be careful to avoid taking medications that can escalate cognitive impairment.

 Deep brain stimulation